TYPES OF MALARIA YOU NEED TO KNOW ABOUT

 Plasmodium falciparum (P.f.) – the most dangerous

-1. Plasmodium vivax (P.v.) – This type is spread across the globe and also predominantly found in India.
+1. Plasmodium vivax (P.v.) – This type of malaria is spread across the globe and also predominantly found in India.
 Nearly 60 percent of malaria cases in India are caused by P.v.
 Although the illness is major, it seldom results in death or serious issues.
 Symptoms include diarrhea, fatigue, and recurring bouts of chills and fever.
 Primarily, these malaria symptoms are similar to the flu.

 2. Plasmodium ovale (P.o.) – Mainly found in the tropical West African region, including Liberia, Ghana, and Nigeria, this is the rarest type of malaria one can contract.
 It’s rare because the parasite resides in the host’s body for extended periods – sometimes up to years – after the mosquito bite.

-3. Plasmodium malariae (P.m.) – This type is found in the tropical and subtropical regions of Central and South America, Africa, and South East Asia.
+3. Plasmodium malariae (P.m.) – This type of malaria is found in the tropical and subtropical regions of Central and South America, Africa, and South East Asia.
 It’s not considered as lethal as the others but ranks third in prevalence.
 Chills and high fever are the usual malaria symptoms.

 4. Plasmodium falciparum (P.f.) – The largest number of malaria-related deaths are caused by this type, which is found in South East Asia, South America, and Africa.
 Symptoms include dizziness, muscle ache, fatigue, abdominal pain, sore back, seizures, nausea, vomiting, fever, headache, etc. Severe symptoms such as paralysis, convulsions, changes in level of consciousness, etc. can occur.
 As this variant is considered the most severe, early diagnosis and timely treatment are critical.